muchimi/JoystickGremlinEx/README.md

 - Change: prevent category dialog from editing or deleting the default category
 - Fix: map to simconnect: incorrect value repeater when using fixed value mode.
 - Fix: map to simconnect: set value by percentage does not always update
+- New: OSC mapping input message search and filtering.
+It is now possible to filter the inputs by partial command message, and to locate a specific item.

 ### (m76T35)
 - New: OSC internal bridge - when sending OSC data to the built-in OSC server (ip and port), the OSC packet will route internally to the server.
 In this mode, there is no transmission over UDP so a protocol listener will not see these packets.
 OSC messages routed this way will still appear in the log file if OSC verbose mode is enabled for diagnostic purposes.